himselfish/Sway-dotfiles/README.md

 Toggle between windows in scratchpad : ```bindsym $mod+minus scratchpad show```<BR />
 And my absolute favorite is the Quake-style terminal : ```bindsym $mod+Ctrl+Return exec --no-startup-id "sway-scratchpad -tmt -atc foot fish"```.
 Pressing $mod+Ctrl+Return again will hide your terminal.  <BR />

+# Automatic Timeshift backups
+Timeshift is a very useful tool to automatically create backups of your device.
+It can be installed from AUR (```extra/timeshift 24.06.3-1 ``` at the time of writing).
+To launch it in Sway enter ```sudo -E timeshift-gtk```. <BR />
+Archlinux does come with cronie installed by default, but it's not started at boot.
+Enter ```sudo systemctl enable --now cronie && systemctl enable --now cronie.service```.
+Timeshift will now create automatic backups based on your prferences.
+This can be daily, hourly, at boot,...
+Yes, I'm well aware of the pacman hooks that allow for btrfs snapshots before updating too.
+I just prefer this method.<BR />

 # Show me!
 Clean:
 ![Clean desktop.](https://github.com/himselfish/dotfiles/blob/main/desktop_clean.png)